gonuit/heroku-docker-deploy/README.md

 Build, Push and Release a Docker container to Heroku 🚀.

-**Important:**
-Forked from [gonuit/heroku-docker-deploy](https://github.com/gonuit/heroku-docker-deploy), the fork add the possibility to omit the release phase.
-This will allow users to release the generated image when desired.

 ## Getting started

 ### Your GitHub action workflow file might look like this: